Snow pea

-The snow pea is an edible-pod pea with flat pods and thin pod walls.
+The snow pea (British English: mangetout) is an edible-pod pea with flat pods and thin pod walls, in contrast to snap pea pods, which are round with thick walls.
 It is eaten whole, with both the seeds and the pod, while still unripened.

 Names

 The common name snow pea seems to be a misnomer as the planting season of this pea is no earlier than that of other peas.
-Another common name Chinese pea is probably related to its prominence in Chinese dishes served in the West.
-It is often called mangetout ("eat-all") in the British Isles, but this can apply both to snow peas and to snap peas.
+Another common name, Chinese pea, is probably related to its prominence in Chinese dishes served in the West.

 Snow peas and snap peas both belong to Macrocarpon Group, a cultivar group based on the variety Pisum sativum var. macrocarpum Ser. named in 1825.
 It was described as having very compressed non-leathery edible pods in the original publication.

 The scientific name Pisum sativum var. saccharatum Ser. is often misused for snow peas.
-The variety under this name was described as having sub-leathery and compressed-terete pods and the French name petit pois.
+The variety under this name was described as having sub-leathery and compressed-terete pods and the French name petit pois (which is the French term for tender garden pea).
 The description is inconsistent with the appearance of snow peas, and therefore botanists have replaced this name with Pisum sativum var. macrocarpum.
 Austrian scientist and monk Gregor Mendel used peas which he called Pisum saccharatum in his famous experiments demonstrating the heritable nature of specific traits, and this Latin name might not refer to the same varieties identified with modern snow peas.